HitchedSyringe/Sleepy/README.md

 ## Versioning

-The version number has a 3-digit format: `major.minor.micro`
+The version number has a 3-digit format: `main.major.micro`

-* `major` updates are rare and only used for massive rewrites affecting huge parts of the bot.
+* `main` updates are rare and only used for massive rewrites affecting huge parts of the bot.
-* `minor` updates are any breaking or backwards incompatible change to the bot.
-This is usually a feature addition or the removal or renaming of classes, methods, attributes, and/or commands.
+* `major` updates are any breaking or backwards incompatible change to the bot.
+This is usually a feature addition, removal, or extension; or the removal or renaming of classes, methods, attributes, and/or commands.
 * `micro` updates are any backwards compatible changes.
-This is usually an important bug fix (or a bunch of smaller ones), adjustment, or extension to a current feature.
+This is usually an important bug fix (or a bunch of smaller ones) or minor adjustment to a current feature.

 ## Contributing